 On April 17, humanities scholars, artists, and activists posed new vantage points for considering the discipline of American studies at Globalizing American Studies 2.0, a day-long symposium.
 From discussions on how we measure progress in the United States to understanding the persistent forces of colonialism in southern Louisiana, presentations challenged a single perspective on understanding the U.S. and American culture, expanding scholars’ and students’ understandings of American history and society.

-Globalizing American Studies 2.0 was co-organized by School of Liberal Arts Dean and Professor of English Brian Edwards and Professor of English Kate Baldwin.
+Globalizing American Studies 2.0 was co-organized by School of Liberal Arts Dean and Professor Brian Edwards and Professor of English Kate Baldwin.
 Edwards first launched Globalizing American Studies at Northwestern University in 2004, where he hosted a series of international symposia over the following decade and a half.
 With both Edwards’ and Baldwin’s move to Tulane University last summer, the two were eager to relaunch the project with a refreshed presence in New Orleans, turning greater attention to localities, indigenous populations, our relationship to water, and global connections.

 Throughout the day, presenters from the U.S. and Europe shared research that expands American studies.
 Professor Kelly Wisecup from Northwestern University and professor Vicente Diaz from the University of Minnesota both urged listeners to consider the methods they use to measure progress.
 By challenging the order in which we tell histories and the language we use to do so, they proposed that we can better frame how we speak about indigenous and new populations.